Alpine skiing: Lucky loonie helps Hudec end Canadian drought

 "Oh man, it's cool to see such a nice guy get a reward like this as it's once in a lifetime."

-His sentiments were echoed by former Olympic downhill bronze medalist Steve Podborski, Chef de Mission for the Canada's Olympic team in Sochi.
+His sentiments were echoed by former Olympic downhill bronze medallist Steve Podborski, Chef de Mission for the Canada's Olympic team in Sochi.

 "He did a fantastic job today," he told Reuters.
 "His back is really gimpy, he took a bunch of days off, he missed some races and his knees are a mess.
 Other than that he's great.